 • Isolate Lambda configuration to a config.yaml file, covering everything from the name of your entry point, handler function, and even program-specific variables.

-• Allow you to run tests locally, where a test.json file simulates a request being made to your function locally.
+• Allow you to run tests locally, where a Deploying file simulates a request being made to your function locally.

 • Build a production-ready zip file with all dependencies completely separated from your beautiful file structure.

-• The ability to deploy directly to S3 or Lambda with said zip file from command-line.
+• Deploying directly to S3 or Lambda with said zip file from the command line.

 Check out the commands for yourself: